-Students must take and pass both a written and oral preliminary examination.
-The oral preliminary exam must be taken after the student has passed the written field preliminary exam and must be completed by December of the students' third year (December of the students' fourth year for straight-through PhD students).
-However, students are not eligible to take the Preliminary Examination until they have passed the Agricultural Economics Qualifier Exam.
-Students must also have cumulative and degree plan GPRs of at least 3.0 and an approved degree plan on file to take the Preliminary Examination.
+Students are required to pass both a written and an oral preliminary examination to fulfill the preliminary exam requirement.
+The oral examination must be taken after the student has passed the written field preliminary exam.
+It must be completed by December of the student's third year in the program, or by December of the fourth year for straight-through PhD students.
+Students who enter the program in the Spring semester must complete the oral examination by December following one year and one semester after passing the Agricultural Economics Qualifier Exam.
+Students are not eligible to take any portion of the Preliminary Examination until they have passed the Agricultural Economics Qualifier Exam, achieved both a cumulative and degree plan GPR of at least 3.0, and have an approved degree plan on file with the Office of Graduate Studies.

-Students must pass both the written preliminary and oral exam to pass the Preliminary Examination.
-A failure in either of these examinations constitutes a failure of the Preliminary Examination.
-Upon unanimous approval of the student's Advisory Committee and the approval of the Office of Graduate Studies, a student who has failed either part of the Preliminary Examination may be given one re-examination, when adequate time has been given to permit the student to address the inadequacies emerging from the first examination.

-The second preliminary examination for students that fail the first time consists of one written field preliminary examination and a preliminary oral examination.
-The written field preliminary examination can be waived if passed the first time the student took the examination.
-A failure on the second attempt in either the written or the oral examination constitutes a failure, and the student will not have a third chance to take the Preliminary Examination.
+To pass the Preliminary Examination, students must pass both the written and oral components.
+Failure in either constitutes failure of the entire examination.
+Upon unanimous approval of the student's Advisory Committee and the Office of Graduate Studies, one opportunity for re-examination may be granted, provided sufficient time has been allowed to address deficiencies identified in the first attempt.
+The second Preliminary Examination consists of a written field examination and an oral examination; however, the written component may be waived if it was passed during the first attempt.
+A second failure in either component constitutes a final failure, and no third attempt will be permitted.